benmarwick/ctv-archaeology/README.md

 Model Testing and Validation

 - [caret](http://cran.rstudio.com/web/packages/caret/index.html) provides many functions for model training, testing, and validation.
 There is also Max Kuhn's excellent companion book called "Applied Predictive Modeling" (Springer, also available as an ebook).
+The [mlr](http://cran.r-project.org/web/packages/mlr/index.html) package also provides classification, regression, and machine learning methods.
 -  Other packages that enable tuning and evaluation of models include bootstrap and [Hmisc](http://cran.rstudio.com/web/packages/Hmisc/index.html)
 - The [CVtools](http://cran.rstudio.com/web/packages/CVtools/index.html) and [DAAG](http://cran.rstudio.com/web/packages/DAAD/index.html) packages include cross-validation functions for evaluating the optimality of tuning parameters such as sample sizes or number of predictors etc., in statistical models